North Korea And Cuba Form Alliance Against Donald Trump: Russia Adds Its Condemnation

 “[North Korea and Cuba] strongly reject the unilateral and arbitrary lists and designations established by the U.S. government which serve as a basis for the implementation of coercive measures which are contrary to international law.”

 North Korea’s leader Kim Jong-un has made it clear that his nuclear program will not stop until he has developed the capability to launch a nuclear attack on the U.S. mainland.
 An alliance between Cuba and North Korea throws up a frightening vision from the past, the prospect of a foreign power deploying nuclear missiles in Cuba.
-Some weeks ago, a report in the Inquisitr compared Trump’s nuclear brinkmanship with Korth Korea to the Cuban missile crisis.
+Some weeks ago, a report in the Inquisitr compared Trump’s nuclear brinkmanship with North Korea to the Cuban missile crisis.

 As reported by the Washington Post, President John F. Kennedy successfully resolved that crisis by engaging a skilled show of brinkmanship.
 Kennedy made it clear that the threat of nuclear missiles being deployed on America’s doorstep was so intolerable that he was willing to make a pre-emptive nuclear strike to stop it happening.
 The prospect of North Korean missiles being based in Cuba would be equally intolerable for Trump.